Budget Building Blocks

 2022-2025 Strategic Plan

-The 2022/2023 Multi-Year Business Plan includes initiatives and projects aligned with the 2022-2025 Strategic Plan.
+The 2024/2025 Multi-Year Business Plan will include initiatives and projects aligned with the 2022-2025 Strategic Plan.
 The business plan will guide investments, projects, and service levels the City will implement and achieve over the course of the next two years.

 The City's business plan supports service outcomes, performance measures, strategic outcomes, and actions planned within the City's 14 Business Lines: